upper/upper.io/upper-docs/upper.io/v2/content/getting-started/index.md

 # upper.io/db.v2

 `upper-db` provides a *common interface* to work with different data sources using *adapters* that wrap mature database drivers.

-The main purpose of `db` is to abstract common database tasks (CRUD) and provide tools for [Go][1] developers to perform advanced queries when they need to.
+The main purpose of `db` is to abstract common database tasks (CRUD) and provide tools for [Go][1] developers to perform complex queries when they need to.

 `db` supports the [MySQL][3], [PostgreSQL][4], [SQLite][5] and [QL][6]